 6. Milk Bottles Steriliser

 7. Thermal Bag to keep milk warm during the outing

 8. Breast Pump

 9. Disposable breast pad for mums

-10. Baby wipes – prepare more of these as new-borns poo more often due to breastfeeding.
-Try Tollyjoy pH-balanced Fresh & Clean Baby Wipes, formulated with mild ingredients, Vitamin E and Aloe Vera extracts to ensure baby’s delicate skin is soothed, refreshed and moisturised.
+10. Baby wipes – prepare more of these as newborns poo more often due to breastfeeding.
+Try Tollyjoy pH-balanced Fresh & Clean Baby Wipes, formulated with mild ingredients, Vitamin E and Aloe Vera extract to ensure baby’s delicate skin is soothed, refreshed and moisturised.
 It matches the natural skin pH level of 5.5 to effectively clean without stripping off the skin’s natural moisture.
 It is gentle on the skin and does not contain any fragrance, alcohol or parabens.

 11. Diapers – newborn size (Note: Get a pack first as they have outgrown the newborn size quite fast).
 Looking for disposable diapers?
 Try Moo Moo Kow Cloth Diapers.